POLICY BRIEFING NOTES

 Journal Special Issue

-- Mattioli, G., Nicolas, J.P., Gertz, C. (forthcoming), “Household transport costs, economic stress and vulnerability, at the interface between mobility, domestic energy and residential location”, Special Issue of Transport Policy.
+- Mattioli, G., Nicolas, J.P., Gertz, C. (forthcoming), “Household transport costs, economic stress and vulnerability”, Special Issue of Transport Policy.
 Planned publication date: 2017.
 (Call for papers).

 ARTICLES PUBLISHED ONLINE